 We therefore have clear guidelines regarding our expectations of those with whom we work in partnership, whether in the UK or abroad.
 We will discuss our safeguarding expectations with all our partners and have an agreement for safeguarding with them.
-It is also our expectation that any organisation using our premises, as part of a letting agreement will have their own policy that meets Thirtyone:eight's safeguarding standards.
+It is also our expectation that any organisation using our premises, as part of a letting and/or hire agreement, will have their own policy that meets Thirtyone:eight's safeguarding standards.